top of page

 with their desire, and you shall bleed for them in return

-The woman (Eve, the first woman) approaches God, he himself is drawn back by the power of her beauty.
+The woman (Eve, the first woman) approaches God, and he himself is drawn back by the power of her beauty.
 Even the structure of her long body appears beautiful like a horizon.
 The poet comments out of admiration; why had God made such a beautiful creature?
-Now they (God and the woman) negotiate on the power of creating human race.
-The woman says 'how about we divide the power without quarreling over it' and lures him to fall for it by offering, that he is the one who created humans initially so he can have the credits for the invention, but he should let her to be the one to do the further creations.
-God looks deep inside her eyes and foresees the multiple generations that are about to navigate from her by the great stars (human body is made of stardust) and he also observes the extension of the generation(he sees as if human race would never become extinct).
-God then accepts to her thoughts but he demands for the people minds' tributes (i.e. he wants the credits for all made by the human mind because he was the one who invented them with such capacity) and what they do with their bodies will not be his concern (i.e. he would let humans create their own race themselves and he wouldn’t bother).
-To bless the woman with what she asked, God puts out his hand, draws a thorn and makes his pure blood spill out of his finger and touches her with it.
-Now he blesses her saying, 'you can go now to Earth and there men will forever come behind you with desire and you shall bleed (loose maidenhead) in order to create a life.
+Now they (God and the woman) negotiate on the power of creating the human race.
+The woman says 'How about we divide the power without quarreling over it' and lures him to fall for it by offering, that he is the one who created humans initially so he can have the credits for the invention, but he should let her be the one to do the further creations.
+God looks deep inside her eyes and foresees the multiple generations that are about to navigate from her by the great stars (the human body is made of stardust) and he also observes the extension of the generation(he sees as if the human race would never become extinct).
+God then accepts her thoughts but he demands the people's minds' tributes (i.e. he wants the credit for all made by the human mind because he was the one who invented them with such capacity) and what they do with their bodies will not be his concern (i.e. he would let humans create their own race themselves and he wouldn’t bother).
+To bless the woman with what she asked, God puts out his hand, draws a thorn, and makes his pure blood spill out of his finger and touches her with it.
+Now he blesses her saying, 'You can go now to Earth and their men will forever come behind you with desire and you shall bleed (loose maidenhead) in order to create a life.

 They shall come to you for ever with their desire,